Cody (album): Themes and songwriting

-Release and commercial performance

-Cody is the only Joyce Manor album recorded with drummer Jeff Enzor.
+Artwork

 The album was originally titled Dear Nora Jonestown Massacre, but came to be titled after a name once proposed for the band itself.
-The cover art of Cody is a photograph of a dog gnawing a mannequin head.
+The album’s cover artwork features a photograph taken by Minneapolis-based photographer Adam DeGross, depicting dog gnawing a mannequin head.
+The picture was taken with a disposable camera.
 It was added to the project at the last second; the original art, a drawing of potted plants, was created by band friend Alex Fielder and utilized for its interior booklet.
-This original illustration got as far as the printers for the jackets/cases; upon being suggested the photo by Adam DeGross, Johnson immediately adopted it for the album.
+This original illustration got as far as the printers for the jackets/cases.
+Johnson contacted DeGross to request permission to use the photograph, but Patty Costello's band Butcher’s Union had also asked to use it for album artwork.
+The photographer ultimately approved its use for Joyce Manor.

 The back cover also makes usage of Epitaph's original "tombstone" logo, since retired, but a mainstay of many punk albums in the 1990s, including NOFX's Punk in Drublic and the Offspring's Smash.
 Johnson liked the photocopied, DIY look of the original, and asked to have it used instead of the label's newer, stylized font.

+Release and commercial performance

+Cody is the only Joyce Manor album recorded with drummer Jeff Enzor.

 Joyce Manor first announced Cody on August 8, 2016, as well as lead single "Fake I.D.".
 Its music video, directed by Christopher Good, saw release on August 23; It was followed by second single "Last You Heard of Me" on September 14; it received a music video, also helmed by Good, which was released on October 5.
 Its third and final single, "Eighteen", was issued with its music video on December 7; it showcases footage of the band performing live in the inaugural tour supporting Cody, and was shot by Bob Vielma.

 Cody was projected by critics to be a consequential moment in the group's career; many expected it to elevate the band to mainstream heights or alienate their fanbase, and indeed, fans were initially uncertain in their impression of the album.
 Collin Brennan at online magazine Consequence of Sound listed it among the publication's most anticipated albums of that season.
 Upon release, Cody peaked at the very bottom of the Billboard 200, at number #192, a drop from its predecessor.
 Still, this reaction was not on par with what the band had been led to believe: "It wasn't like the album that changed shit for us for good or bad," Johnson said later.
 "It wasn't career destroying or career making.
 It was just carer continuing."
 It ended up being their only album with Enzor behind the drum kit; he was replaced on 2018's Million Dollars to Kill Me by Pat Ware, of the group Spraynard.
 "Make Me Dumb" was included on the soundtrack of the video game Forza Horizon 3.